Projektpartner*innen und Koordination

 Moritz Reese is senior researcher at the Department for Environmental and Planning Law at the German Helmholtz Center for Environmental Research (UFZ), Leipzig, Germany.
 Before joining the UFZ in 2008, he worked in diverse fields of environmental law and governance, i.a. as doctoral researcher at Hamburg University (1996-2000) and legal consultant to the German Council on the Environment (2001-2005).
 At the UFZ, he conducts research and consultancy in various fields of environmental law and governance as, in particular, multilevel governance and distribution of responsibilities, water management, water infrastructures, public environmental services, land-use planning and climate adaptation as well as resource and waste management.
 Moritz is chairman of the ’European Environmental Law Forum—EELF‘ (www.eelf.info), founding editor of the ‘Journal for European Environmental & Planning Law’ (http://www.brill.com/journal- european-environmental-planning-law), member of the editorial board of the ‘Zeitschrift für Umweltrecht’ (ZUR) and German rapporteur to the European Water Law Network.

-Sabine Schlacke is professor of public law with a focus on construction, planning and environmental law at Münster University.
-She is Executive Director of the Institute of Environmental and Planning Law and the Central Institute for Spatial Planning.
+Sabine Schlacke is professor of Public Law with a focus on administrative and environmental law at Greifswald University.
+She is Executive Director of the Institute for Energy, Environmental and Maritime Law (IfEUS) at the same university, as well as Executive Director of the Central Institute for Spatial Planning at Münster University.

 She finished her law studies in Göttingen and Lausanne (Switzerland) in 1993 (first state examination) and completed her doctorate (Dr. iur.) at Bremen University in 1997.
 After her second state examination in 2000, she qualified as an university professor at Rostock University.
 During this period, she was a visiting scholar at Duke University, School of Law.
 She attained a full professorship of public law at Bremen University in 2008, where she taught until 2013, when she was offered a professorship at Münster University.
 Her main research fields are environmental and planning law, climate change law and administrative law at the international, European and German level.